The zombie docket

 Status breakdown of zombie cases

-The undecided cases cluster into a few administrative categories:
+The 4,651 undecided cases (filtered using the SQL below) cluster into a few administrative categories:

 | Status | Count |